-Your doctor will ask you if you have recently travelled outside the country or about others in your family who may be sick.
-This is to determine if you are at risk for Campylobacter infection.
+Your doctor will ask you if you’ve recently traveled outside the country.
+They may also ask about other members of your family who may be sick.
+This can help them learn if you’re at risk for Campylobacter infection.

 A stool culture is the primary method of diagnosis.
-A sample of your stool will be sent to the laboratory to identify the bacteria causing the infection.
-Your stool may also be examined under a microscope for red blood cells and white blood cells, whose presence may indicate infection.
+A sample of your stool will be sent to the laboratory to identify the bacteria causing your infection.
+Your stool may also be examined under a microscope.
+The presence of red blood cells and white blood cells can indicate infection.

-The infection usually resolves itself after a few days.
-Most people usually recover on their own in two days without any specific treatment.
+The infection usually resolves on its own after a few days.
+Most people usually recover within two days without any specific treatment.

 In more serious cases, it can take up to 10 days for the infection to clear.

-Antibiotics may be useful if administered early; they shorten the duration of the symptoms.
+Antibiotics may be useful if they’re taken early.
+They may shorten the duration of your symptoms.
 Commonly prescribed antibiotics are erythromycin, ciprofloxacin, and azithromycin.

-For most people, symptoms should start to clear in about a week.
-However, Campylobacter infection is more dangerous for the elderly or the immunocompromised.
+For most people, the symptoms should start to clear in about a week.
+However, Campylobacter infection is more dangerous for older adults and people with compromised immune systems.

-Rarely, some people may develop Guillain-Barré syndrome.
-This is an autoimmune condition in which your body’s immune system attacks your nerves.
-It occurs a few weeks after the initial infection and may cause temporary paralysis.
-Some people may also develop a post-infectious arthritis, although this is also rare.
-This joint fluid is sterile and this complication is thought to be due to an immune response.
-The arthritis typically involves the knee but can be migratory and involve several joints.
+Rarely, some people may develop Guillain-Barre syndrome.
+In this autoimmune condition, your body’s immune system attacks your nerves.
+It can occur a few weeks after the initial infection and may cause temporary paralysis.
+Some people may also develop post-infectious arthritis, although this is also rare.
+This complication is thought to be due to an immune response.
+The arthritis typically involves the knee, but it can be migratory and involve several joints.

-To lower your chances of being infected, it is essential to practice good kitchen hygiene.
-For example:
+To lower your chances of being infected, practice good kitchen hygiene by taking these steps:

 - Cook all meat and poultry well.